MaartenGr/BERTopic/docs/tutorial/topicreduction/topicreduction.md

 model = BERTopic(nr_topics=20)
 ```

+### Automatic Topic Reduction
-One issue with this approach is that it will merge topics regardless of whether they are actually very similar.
+One issue with the approach above is that it will merge topics regardless of whether they are actually very similar.
 They
 are simply the most similar out of all options.
 This can be resolved by reducing the number of topics automatically.
 It will reduce the number of topics, starting from the least frequent topic, as long as it exceeds a minimum
 similarity of 0.9.
 To use this option, we simply set `nr_topics` to `"auto"`: